Exairnous/hubs-discord-bot/README.md

 - Manage Channels - Grant locally per channel not in Developer Portal Text Permissions
 - Send Messages
-- Manage Messages
+- Manage Messages - Grant locally per channel not in Developer Portal Text Permissions
 - Embed Links
-- Read Message History
+- Read Message History - Grant locally per channel not in Developer Portal Text Permissions

 - "Send messages" and "Embed links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
 - "Manage webhooks" is necessary in order for the bot to find and use a webhook for bridging chat.